Are you currently thinking about the difference between DSP and SSP?

 highest price possible.

-The demand-side platform or DSP is software used in order to buy ads in an automated way.
+The demand-side platform (DSP) is software used in order to buy ads in an automated way.
 DSP provides advertisers with broad access and management of digital ad inventory through multiple ad exchanges at one interface.
 The demand-side platforms allow advertisers to perform and optimize real-time bidding (RTB) for ads.

 How does a DSP work?